-This guidance describes what Comic Relief is interested in funding now: any applications submitted outside of these criteria, without prior invitation, will be turned down at the concept note stage.
+This guidance describes what Comic Relief is interested in funding now: any applications submitted outside of these criteria, without prior invitation, will be turned down at stage 1.

 Comic Relief predominantly funds registered charities.
 We will ask for evidence of registration during the application process.

 We will always prioritise applications from organisations that are registered in the country where the work will take place.
 Applicants are welcome to include partners not registered in the country, but must be able to clearly demonstrate the added value of all partners included in the proposal.

 We do also fund other types of organisations.
 In these instances, the governing documents of the organisation must clearly outline the organisation’s social purpose, demonstrate that any profit or assets are used for this social purpose, and show that an asset lock is in place.
 We will ask for a copy of your governing documents as part of your application.